OpenBankingUK/conformance-suite/docs/setup-guide.md

 If all goes well you should be able to launch the FCS UI from you browser via `https://0.0.0.0:8443`

-### Docker Content Trust
+### Optional - Docker Content Trust

 Docker ensures that all content is securely received and verified by Open Banking.
 Docker cryptographically signs the images upon completion of a satisfactory image check, so that implementers can verify and trust certified content.

 To verify the content has not been tampered with you can you the `DOCKER_CONTENT_TRUST` flag, for example:

     DOCKER_CONTENT_TRUST=1 docker pull openbanking/conformance-suite:TAG
     DOCKER_CONTENT_TRUST=1 docker RUN openbanking/conformance-suite:TAG

-## Execute a test
+## Step 4: Congig & Run the Functional Conformance Suite

 Running a test plan on the FCS involves five steps, as follows:

-1. Start / Load test - Select a template. **TBC**
+### Start/Load test - To start a new test select the Ozone PSU template.

-2. Discovery - Review the discovery file and update as required.
+### Discovery - Review the discovery file and update as required.

     You will need to update the discovery file with some values should be retrieved from Ozone.
 To view these values, download the "Postman Environment" file from the "Postman" tab on the Ozone registration page. _I used [jsonlint.com](https://www.jsonlint.com)